 11. Does my advisor have targets and is he or she under pressure to meet targets?

 You will get to know if there are calls at the end of a quarter to make some additional investments.
-They may even appeal to make a favour; after all he is just an employee.
+They may even appeal to make a favor; after all, he is just an employee.

 While one must definitely help a young person climbing the corporate ladder, one must also pause and look at the big picture to see if there is a pattern to the whole thing.

-12. Does my advisor or his group ever recommended ULIPs / insurance mixed investment products to anyone?
+12. Does my advisor or his group ever recommend ULIPs / insurance mixed investment products to anyone?

 I can count this from my personal experience.
 Years ago, a wealth advisor from a large bank’s Securities arm pushed me hard to buy PMS and other products.
-When i resisted, i was asked to buy a ULIP citing that it is very convenient to switch from debt to equity ‘free of cost’.
-That was the turning point for me, making me to realise how deep this problem really is, and how much of investor wealth is getting diverted.
+When I resisted, I was asked to buy a ULIP citing that it is very convenient to switch from debt to equity ‘free of cost’.
+That was the turning point for me, making me realize how deep this problem really is, and how much of investor wealth is getting diverted.